 What exactly is the LIRR?

-In short, it’s the train system that takes you around Long Island and to/from Manhattan from Long Island.
+In short, it’s the train system that takes you around the island/peninsula of Long Island and to/from Manhattan from Long Island.

 Why would you need the LIRR, if you’re only planning to be in Manhattan?

 Well for starters, you’ll be flying into JFK.
-More about that later, but John F. Kennedy International Airport, is one of the largest airports in the U.S. and it also happens to be located in Long Island (Jamaica, Queens).
+More about that later, but John F. Kennedy International Airport, is one of the largest airports in the U.S. and it also happens to be located on Long Island, specifically in Jamaica, Queens.
 While you don’t 100% NEED to take the LIRR to get to the city, I find it to be the best of the options.
 It’s a cheap and reliable option that will get you to Manhattan from the airport and back in a timely manner.